gsa-oes/office-of-evaluation-sciences/_about/services.md

    </div>
 </section>
 {% endif %}
-<h2>Design and conduct a descriptive study</h2>
+<h2>Design and conduct descriptive studies</h2>
-We design and conduct a descriptive study using administrative data.
+We design and conduct descriptive studies using administrative data.
 Descriptive studies seek to document and understand a phenomenon, program or process, which could include  some set of features of a program or its intended recipients, without measuring effectiveness.
 {% assign featured_design = site.projects | where: "featured" , "services" | where: "type", "Evaluation Design" %}
    {% assign featured_design2 = site.collaborations | where: "featured" , "services" | where: "type", "Evaluation Design" %}
 {% if featuredprojects.size == 0 %}